relex/slog-agent/TESTING.md

 ## Areas lacking tests

-### Orchestrate: parallel sub-pipelines

-It's a replacement / augment of ByKeySetOrchestrator to split each key-set pipeline into fixed numbers of parallel subpipelines, which receive log chunks from the ParallelDistributor which splits traffic.

-Due to the requirements from Loki storage, log chunks have to be collected in the original order though they may be processed in parallel.
-Mutexes in *OrderedLogBuffer* are used to synchronize and ensure the order.

-The code involves:

-  - base/bsupport/orderedlogprocessingworker.go: OrderedLogProcessingWorker
-  - base/bsupport/pipelineparallel.go: ParallelPipeline*
-  - orchestrate/obase/distributor.go: ParallelDistributor

 ### Output: error recovery

 The normal code-path for output is already covered, but not any of error related paths that are critical to production